 This strenuous and demanding climb is well worth the effort, not just for one, but two close-up views Yosemite’s most beautiful waterfalls: Vernal Fall and Nevada Falls.

-The views of the valley and raging waterfalls (specifically in late spring) make this one of the best day hikes in California as well as one of the best waterfall hikes in the USA.
+The views of the valley and raging waterfalls (specifically in late spring) make this one of the best day hikes in California as well as one of the best hikes in the USA for waterfall chasers.

 After about 1.2 miles, you’ll reach the top of Vernal Fall.
 If you are not feeling up to the demand of the rest of the hike, this makes for a great 2.4 mile round trip day hike.
 If you can make it though, keep on hiking to reach the top of the 594-foot Nevada Falls.

 Hiking to Nevada Falls and back takes around 6 hours.
-This hike is much less crowded than Mist Trail because it is so much harder.
 If you are going to tackle one Yosemite waterfall hike, make it this one.
-For more information, check out their site!

 Tip: If you are feeling really adventurous, grab a backcountry permit from the visitors center and bring your backpacking gear.
 You can continue your hike to the top of the valley and explore some of Yosemite’s other trails for as many nights as you’d like before looping back down to the valley.
 You can make this as long or short of a hike as you want to.